Gimme More: Synopsis and reception

 The video begins with a blonde Spears sitting and laughing in a bar with two female friends, but stops to look at a brunette Spears calling out to her on a small stage in front of them, wearing a leather vest, a studded belt, panties and fishnet stockings while sporting a tattoo on her biceps.
 She dances erotically around a pole and up against a mirror.
 Throughout the video, she continues to dance and flip her hair while special effects lights flash around her as the camera moves slightly in and out of focus to the beat of the song.
 The video's light systems change from black and white with aura-like blue and pink hues to full-blown color.
 Around the middle of the video, she is joined by two alter egos of her female friends, who also dance around the pole.
 The blonde Spears and her friends, while watching the dancing, later draw their attention to an attractive man sitting with his friends at a table across the bar.

+In December 2025, the leather vest worn by Spears during the pole-dancing scenes in the music video was sold by Julien's Auctions for US$19,200.
+The vest was purchased by Brazilian collector Marcio Garcia for approximately R$110,000.